Aotokitsuruya

 5 - src: https://github.com/5xruby/ansible-passenger

-When I use my playbook to run rails role, it starts the task from the nginx role.
+When you use the playbook to run rails role, it starts the task from the nginx role.

-It seems no problem for us, but we have to configure the nginx.conf and set the root to our application’s public directory.
+It seems no problem, but you have to configure the nginx.conf and set the root to the application’s public directory.

-If the nginx role is run before the rails role, we will get the Nginx start failed error.
+If the nginx role is run before the rails role, you will get the NGINX start failed error.

 But after clarifying the problem, it is a human design mistake.

-If we use the Puma, we can replace Nginx to any reverse proxy server.
-So we didn’t dependent on the Nginx.
+If you use the Puma, you can replace NGINX to any reverse proxy server.
+So the playbook didn’t dependent on the NGINX.

 Final Produce